jaimemorais/SubtitleDownloadCore/README.md

 ---

-### To Run
+### How it works

 Execute:

 > dotnet SubtitleDownloadCore.dll [path-to-movies-directory]

-Then it will try to download the subtitles for all the movie files it finds in the subdirectories.
+Then it will try to download the subtitles (pt, en) for all the movie files it finds in the subdirectories.